Operational clarity for daily work

 What types of daily cleaning are there in hotels?

-• Types of daily cleaning in hotels:
+• The daily service types in hotels:

 • - Cleaning reserved rooms before guests arrive